LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### CPU temperature

-This displays the CPU temperature in Celcius.
+This displays the CPU temperature in Celsius.

 ![temperature screen](media/temperature.png)